👉 Sections: How to choose a realtor to sell | How to choose a buyer’s agent | Realtor red flags | Choosing for your situation | FAQs

 The buyer’s agent should use the tour as an opportunity to learn more about your likes and dislikes.
 If you don’t like the home after you see it, the agent should try to find out why so they can help you find something better.

-How to do it: Most buyer’s agents will be happy to meet with you, set you up with a home search and show you homes if you ask them too.
+How to do it: Most buyer’s agents will be happy to meet with you, set you up with a home search, and show you homes if you ask them to.

 There’s no risk in meeting with an agent, other than potentially spending a few hours with them and finding out they aren’t the right fit.